-The WNDRMAC router supports Wi-Fi Multimedia Quality of Service (WMM QoS) to prioritize wireless voice and video traffic over the wireless link.
+The N300 Wireless Router supports Wi-Fi Multimedia Quality of Service (WMM QoS) to prioritize wireless voice and video traffic over the wireless link.
 WMM QoS provides prioritization of wireless data packets from different applications based on four access categories: voice, video, best effort, and background.
 For an application to receive the benefits of WMM QoS, both it and the client running that application have to have WMM enabled.
 Legacy applications that do not support WMM, and applications that do not require QoS, are assigned to the best effort category, which receives a lower priority than voice and video.

-WMM QoS is enabled by default.
-You can disable it in the QoS Setup screen by clearing the Enable WMM check box and clicking Apply.
+WMM QoS is enabled by default, and the Enable WMM check box is selected.
+NETGEAR recommends that you leave this setting as it is for full N rate support.
+You can disable it in the QoS Setup screen by clearing this check box and clicking Apply.